FRADECO FAQ – Answers to frequently asked questions about payroll, social security, and taxes

 In France, social security contributions and taxes are deducted directly from gross wages via the “Prélèvement à la source” system, whereas in Germany, income tax and social security contributions are reported and paid separately.
 FRADECO ensures that your payroll processing in both countries is carried out correctly, in compliance with legal requirements, and on time.

 Yes.
-We support companies with German-French teams and take care of all payroll processing, including payroll accounting, reporting to French Urssaf offices, and communication with the relevant authorities.
+We support companies with German-French teams and take care of all payroll processing, including payroll accounting, reporting to French Urssaf offices or German authorities, and communication with the respective authorities.

 We require personnel master data, employment contracts, information on social security status, tax identification numbers, and any A1 certificates.
 We check all documents for completeness and then submit the notifications to the German and French authorities.